carcaschoi/ReiNX-Spoofer-mod/README.md

 # What is the different between original repo & this modded repo
 **I have improve the user experience**
 * change titles folder to contents folder so it can compatible to the latest version of atmosphere
-* Add toolbox.json file so you can toggle this plugin on or off freely by using tesla menu(with ovl-sysmodule) or Deepsea toolbox
+* Add toolbox.json file so you can toggle this plugin on or off freely by using [tesla menu](https://github.com/WerWolv/Tesla-Menu/)(with [ovl-sysmodule](https://github.com/WerWolv/ovl-sysmodules)) or [Deepsea toolbox](https://github.com/Team-Neptune/DeepSea-Toolbox)

 # How to install
 * download the latest releases from [here](https://github.com/carcaschoi/ReiNX-Spoofer/releases/latest) & extract to the root of sd card

 # Known bug:
-* If some homebrew apps are forced to use atmosphere, They maybe crash. (example:[nightfall](https://github.com/D3fau4/NightFall)
+* If some homebrew apps are forced to use atmosphere, They maybe crash. (example: [nightfall](https://github.com/D3fau4/NightFall))
 * **Solution**: Disable the plugin & reboot the console before use these app.